thetatoken/guardian-testnet-guide/docs/GUI.md

 <a href="url"><img src="./images/GN_syncing.png" align="center" height="50%" width="50%" ></a>

 Once your node has synced, you'll see the `summary` of your node under **Guardian Node Holder (Summary)**.
 You'll use this to stake your THETA tokens to your Guardian Node.
+If you need to stake tokens using the QR code, please **click on the QR code image to enlarge it** first, and then you'll be able to scan it.

 <a href="url"><img src="./images/GN_deposit_stake.png" align="center" height="50%" width="50%" ></a>